luc-ta/luc-ta.github.io/_pages/commutative-quandles.md

 [^note]: This is another footnote.
 ```

-[^1]: There are many equivalent ways to define the category of affine modules over a commutative ring.
-The reader can verify that when the ground ring is \\(k\\), then our definition is equivalent to these other ways.
+[^1]: There are many equivalent ways to define the category of affine modules over a commutative ring, some of which come from treating affine modules as a variety in the sense of universal algebra.
+The reader can verify that when the ground ring is \\(k\\), then our definition is equivalent to these other definitions.
 [^note]: When using text for footnotes markers, no spaces are permitted in the name.

 ## References